 Limitations and Future Frontiers: Navigating Security Challenges

 While credit card security codes offer robust protection, they aren’t foolproof.
 Physical theft or falling victim to phishing attacks pose risks.
-The article sheds light on the limitations and discusses evolving security measures such as biometric authentication, tokenization, and dynamic security codes.

 A Sentinel Against Fraud: The Role of Credit Card Security Codes